mtortonesi/ruby-czmq-ffi/README.md

-ruby-czmq-ffi provides low-level Ruby bindings for the [CZMQ](http://czmq.zeromq.org/) library. ruby-czmq-ffi leverages the FFI mechanism, and thus works on all the main Ruby VMs: YARV/MRI, JRuby, and Rubinius.
+ruby-czmq-ffi provides low-level Ruby bindings for the [CZMQ](http://czmq.zeromq.org/) library. ruby-czmq-ffi leverages the FFI mechanism, and thus should work on all the main Ruby VMs: YARV/MRI, JRuby, and Rubinius.

 The ruby-czmq-ffi library was not designed to be used directly by applications,